Brooklyn Basin - The Basin that Never Was.

 The 1920 annual report of the Port of New York marks the conclusive end for the fading dream of the Brooklyn Basin as “when Clinton Street was extended by the old City of Brooklyn [and thus] the basin was narrowed.”
 (The City of Brooklyn merged with NYC in 1898, so the extension of Hicks street would be sometime prior to that date.)
 Thereafter, continues the report, the area was “known as Columbia Basin.”
 Later, one half of the basin was filled and the other half dredged and deepened for the New York State Barge Canal Grain Elevator and Terminal, completed in 1922.

-Like many other visions for the basin, this one did not come to pass.
-The on that built was later decscribed as a magnificent boondogle.
-The Red Hook Grain Terminal was built in the basin in 1922 by New York State to serve the New York State Canal System.
-But by the 1920s there was not enough grain being shipped by barges to make the large grain storage elevator successful.
-The Port Authority of New York and NJ took over control of the elevator in 1944 and decomissioned it in 1965.
+It was hoped that the Grain Terminal would bolster New York's grain trade; but, by the outset, there was not enough grain being shipped by barges to make the large grain storage elevator successful.
+The Terminal, with its huge concrete grain storage silos, came to be known as a magnificent boondoggle.
+The Port Authority of New York and NJ took over control of the elevator in 1944 and decommissioned it in 1965.